 Cup and handle is a bullish continuation pattern.
-These basic rules to analyze cup and handle pattern can help you to understand its viability.
+These basic rules to analyze cup and handle chart pattern can help you to know its viability.

 This unique pattern can easily be compared with the typical shape of a tea cup.
 It was originally introduced by William O’Neil.
 The cup with handle pattern is usually preceded by an upward move that stalls due to selling off.